-- 'Retrofit first' approach, reusing existing - Phased approach starting with lighter touch retrofit of the rear building ('The Warehouse') and new low rise construction in unused car park ('The Studio'). - Retrofit and extension of the front building ('The Tower'), adding light weight "wings" on both principal elevations to provide each floor with enhanced daylight and double height volume.
+- 'Retrofit first' approach, reusing existing structure and foundations in their entirety. - Phased approach starting with lighter touch retrofit of the rear building ('The Warehouse') and new low rise construction in unused car park ('The Studio'). - Retrofit and extension of the front building ('The Tower'), adding light weight "wings" on both principal elevations to provide each floor with enhanced daylight and double height volume.